cardano-foundation/CIPs/CIP-0057/README.md

 ##### `keys`

-The value of this keyword must be either another _Plutus Data Schema_.
-This keywords applies its subschema to all keys of the map.
+The value of this keyword must be another _Plutus Data Schema_.
+This keyword applies its subschema to all keys of the map.

 ##### `values`

-The value of this keyword must be either another _Plutus Data Schema_.
-This keywords applies its subschema to all values of the map.
+The value of this keyword must be another _Plutus Data Schema_.
+This keyword applies its subschema to all values of the map.

 ##### `maxItems`